-Cooking and nutrition Key Stage 1 Key Stage 2 Where food comes from Across KS1 pupils should know: • that all food comes from plants or animals • that food has to be farmed, grown elsewhere (e.g. home) or caught Across KS2 pupils should know: that food is grown (such as tomatoes, wheat and potatoes), reared (such as pigs, chickens and cattle) and caught (such as fish) in the UK, Europe and the wider world In late KS2 pupils should also know: that seasons may affect the food available how food is processed into ingredients that can be eaten or used in cooking Food preparation, cooking and nutrition Across KS1 pupils should know: • how to name and sort foods into the five groups in The eatwell plate • that everyone should eat at least five portions of fruit and vegetables every day • how to prepare simple dishes safely and hygienically, without using a heat source • how to use techniques such as cutting, peeling and grating Across KS2 pupils should know: how to prepare and cook a variety of predominantly savoury dishes safely and hygienically including, where appropriate, the use of a heat source how to use a range of techniques such as peeling, chopping, slicing, grating, mixing, spreading, kneading and baking In early KS2 pupils should also know: • that a healthy diet is made up from a variety and balance of different food and drink, as depicted in The eatwell plate • that to be active and healthy, food and drink are needed to provide energy for the body In late KS2 pupils should also know: • that recipes can be adapted to change the appearance, taste, texture and aroma • that different food and drink contain different substances - nutrients, water and fibre - that are needed for health
+Cooking and nutrition Key Stage 1 Key Stage 2 Where food comes from Across KS1 pupils should know: • that all food comes from plants or animals • that food has to be farmed, grown elsewhere (e.g. home) or caught Across KS2 pupils should know: • that food is grown (such as fornatioes, wheat and potatoes), reared (such as pigs, chickens and cattlet) and caught (such as fish) in the UK.
+Europe and the wider world in late KS2 pupils should also know: • that seasons may affect the tood available • how food is processed into ingradients that can be eaten or used in cooking Food preparation, cooking and nutrition Across KS1 pupils should know. • how to name and sort foods into the five groups in The eathwill plate it hat everyone should eat at least five portions of fruit and vegetables every day • how to prepare simple dishes safely and hygienically, without using a heat source • how to use techniques such as cutting, peeling and grating Across KS2 pupils should know: • how to prepare and cook a variety of predominantly savoury dishes safely and hygienically including, where appropriate, the use of a heat source. • how to use a range of techniques such as peoling, chopping, slicing, grating, mixing, spreading, kneading and baking.
+In early KS2 pupils should also know: • that a healthy diet is made up from a veriety and balance of different food and drink, as depicted in The eatwell plate • that to be active and healthy, food and drink are needed to provide energy for the body In late KS2 pupils should also know: • Just recipies can be adequated to change the appearance, taste, taylure and aroma • that different food and drink contain different substances - nutrients, water and fibre - that are needed for health